CLI Companion

 bash

-This command will start `cloudflared` listening on `localhost:2222`.
-You can then connect to your SSH server by running:
+After running this, `cloudflared` will start listening on `localhost:2222`.
+You can then connect to your SSH server:

 bash